 Reykjavik Konsulat Hotel, Curio Collection by Hilton

-The Reykjavik Konulat Hotel is a beautiful high-end property that is located in the perfect spot, in Vesturbaer, but also so close to everything you’ll want to see and do in Midborg.
-Every room has a balcony and the views are spectacular.
+The Reykjavik Konulat Hotel is a beautiful high-end property located in the perfect spot in Vesturbaer but also so close to everything you’ll want to see and do in Midborg.
+Every room has a balcony, and the views are spectacular.

 You’ll only be a few minutes walk from everything, or you can enjoy your meals in the onsite restaurant or via room service in your room.

 You can even exchange currency at the front desk.
-Rooms are very comfortable and you’re sure to get a great night’s sleep here every night.
+The rooms are very comfortable, and you’re sure to get a great night’s sleep here every night.